eric2523/survive-the-nights/README.md

 # Survive the Nights

-Survive the Nights is a tile-based platform game where the player must eliminate all enemies on the map.
+Survive the Nights is a tile-based game where the player must eliminate all enemies on the map.
 As the player, you can move around using WASD keys and fire a blast in any direction using arrow keys.

 ## Built with